sanketd11/dataviscourse-pr-US-VISA-Applications-Visualization/README.md

 There's one Feedback exercise Pdf which explains what we learnt from the feedback which we got from the other team and most importantly TA as well.

 ---***NOTE :- WE HAVE IMPLEMENTED SCROLLYTELLING BY MANIPULATING LOCATION OF SCROLL BAR IN THE BROWSER WINDOW.
 PLEASE ADJUST THE BROWSER WINDOW ACCORDINGLY.
-PLEASE SCROLL A LITTLE INITIALLY.
+PLEASE SCROLL THROUGH ALL THE YEARS TO LOAD THE COMPLETE DATA FIRST.

 Project Overview Web Page- https://ash27023231.github.io/Exploring-US-Visa-Applications/